joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-05-17-differential-radius.md

 We don't know what $r$ is, but let's extend it by $dr.$ If we do, then all linear dimensions will increase by the same ratio.
 The top makes new area $a\frac{dr}{r}b$ and the side makes new area $b\frac{dr}{r}a.$

-The corner also makes new area but it is second order in $dr$ and goes to zero in the liit $dr \rightarrow 0.$
+The corner also makes new area but it is second order in $dr$ and goes to zero in the limit $dr \rightarrow 0.$

 Altogether the new area makes $2ab\frac{dr}{r} + O(r^2)$ and we get